rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 <figure>
 	<a id="fig:13"></a>
 	<img style="width:100%;" src="figures/06c_Clock_priors.png" alt="">
-	<figcaption>Figure 13: The prior on the standard deviation of clock rates, ucldStdev.</figcaption>
+	<figcaption>Figure 13: The prior on the standard deviation of the lognormal distribition of branch rates, ucldStdev.</figcaption>
 </figure>

 These prior choices match our expectations about rates of morphological evolution estimated in previous analyses of terrestrial vertebrates, i.e., the rates tend to be relatively low, with some degree of variation across branches.